Clinical Conditions 2 (11546.1)

 This unit has pre-placement requirements (e.g. Working with Vulnerable People registration, immunisation/s).
-You must complete Pre-Place: Preparation for Work Integrated Learning prior to commencement of your placement.
-You can self-enroll in this module through the UC Learn site here.
+You must complete Pre-Place: Preparation for Work Integrated Learning prior to the commencement of your placement.
+You can self-enrol in this module through the UC Learn site here.

 Contact your unit convener if you have any concerns with meeting the requirements of this unit.